Agentic Software Issue Resolution with Large Language Models: A Survey: Techniques

 \textbf{A. Real-world Data}

 Real-world datasets are constructed from open-source repositories and issue–commit pairs.
 SWE-bench (Train)~\cite{swebench} is the first large-scale dataset to organize 19k real issue-fix pairs, providing training samples that reflect real-world distributions.
-Following the SWE-bench collection methodology, SWE-bench-extra~\cite{swe-bench-extra} expands task diversity with 6.4k samples, while SWE-Fixer~\cite{SWE-Fixer} further scales the dataset to over 110k samples.
 However, the lack of executable environments prevents models trained on these datasets from obtaining stable reward signals, limiting their use to supervised fine-tuning.
-With the growing success of reinforcement learning~\cite{rl_survey}, recent models such as DeepSeek-R1~\cite{deepseekr1}, OpenAI o1~\cite{openai_o1}, and o3~\cite{openai_o3} show that rule-based rewards can be effective, making executable environments a key requirement for new datasets.
+With the growing success of RL, recent models such as DeepSeek-R1~\cite{deepseekr1} show that rule-based rewards can be effective, making executable environments a key requirement for new datasets.
+Execution-backed datasets are built either by curating an environment per instance~\cite{SWE-Gym, swe-dev_sjtu} or by automated pipelines that continuously harvest and validate new tasks~\cite{SWE-rebench, Skywork-SWE, mutiswebench, badertdinov2026swe, liang2026swe, zhao2026immersion, team2026yet}.

-One line of work focuses on constructing RL-compatible execution environments.
-SWE-Gym~\cite{SWE-Gym} provides independent executable environments for each instance and releases 2.5k tasks designed for RL training.
-SWE-Dev(a)~\cite{swe-dev_sjtu} targets feature addition by supplying executable environments with developer-written unit tests to ensure verifiable training signals.
-Multi-SWE-RL~\cite{mutiswebench} introduces a community platform for reinforcement learning in issue resolution, aiming to crowdsource multilingual open-source datasets.
-Another line of work develops scalable pipelines for automatic data expansion.
-SWE-rebench~\cite{SWE-rebench} proposes an automated and scalable pipeline that continuously extracts interactive software engineering tasks from GitHub repositories.
-Skywork-SWE~\cite{Skywork-SWE} presents an incremental data curation pipeline that systematically enlarges dataset scale and diversity.

 \textbf{B. Synthetic Data}